 In comparison to baseline levels, the amounts of VAT in the body of the patients were observed to increase significantly both at six and 12 months after cessation of GH therapy.
 The rise in the less-risky SAT wasn’t significant.

-Abdominal CT examination showed that VAT was more to blame for increased fat mass than SAT.
+Abdominal CT examination showed that visceral adipose tissue was more to blame for increased fat mass than subcutaneous adipose tissue.

 Furthermore, findings by the Japanese researchers suggested that discontinuation of growth hormone therapy may increase the risk of cardiovascular health issues.